ventus-ag/docs/_docs/tutorials/Install-RabbitMQ.md

 This tutorial will help you to install RabbitMQ on Ubuntu / Debian Based Systems

+## Table of contents
+{: .no_toc .text-delta }

+* TOC
+{:toc}

 ## Prerequisites

 Before you can start this guide you will need to create a new Ubuntu or Centos server.
-To do this follow the instructions from the next quickstarts [Creating a new Linux VM using Ventus](<https://docs.ventuscloud.eu/docs/quickstarts/create-linux-vm-using-Ventus>).
+To do this follow the instructions from the next quickstarts [Create a Linux virtual machine](https://ventuscloud.eu/docs/quickstarts/create-linux-vm-using-ventus).
 After creating you need to connect to your remote Ubuntu or Centos server using the ssh protocol and IP of this server and continue below.

 ## Installing RabbitMQ